Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **detection_limit** [ Type: *float* ]

-	Set the detection criterai for source detection as this value.
+	Set the detection criteria for source detection as this value.
 If the SNR of a target is below this value, it is said to be non-detected.

 	Default: **3**

+**inject_lmag_use_ap_phot** [ Type: *bool* ]

+	If True, use aperture photometry for magnitude recovery when determining the limiting magnitude.
+Set to False to use the PSF package (if available).

+	Default: **True**